apptik/RHub/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-rxHub-green.svg?style=true)](https://android-arsenal.com/details/1/4260)

-RxJava based Observables Hub connecting Observables and Observers so that Observers can subscribe to an Event Source without knowledge of which Observables, if any, there are, while maintaining clear connection between them.
+Reactive Hub is a collection of multi-receiver and multi-producer Proxies connecting Publishers and Subscribers so that Subscribers can receive events without knowledge of which Publishers, if any, there are, while maintaining easily identifiable connection between them.

 It is ideal for centralizing cross-cutting activities like UI updates, logging, alerting, monitoring, security, etc.